-Make sure the air gauge is working properly.

-Build air pressure to governor cut-out, roughly 120-140 psi.

-Ammeter/Voltmeter
+✓ Check that the air gauge is working properly and that the air compressor builds the air pressure to governor cut-out at approximately 120-140 psi or as specified by manufacturer.

+Ammeter/voltmeter

 Check that gauges show alternator and/or generator is charging or that warning light is off.